-Claim: Various statements about the September 2012 terrorist attacks on the U.S. mission in Benghazi, Libya:
+Claim: Various critical statements about the September 2012 terrorist attacks on the U.S. mission in Benghazi, Libya:

 FALSE: Administration officials watched the attacks unfold in real time but did nothing to intervene.

 FALSE: Requests issued by U.S. personnel for military back-up during the attacks were denied.

 FALSE: General Carter Ham was relieved of his command for attempting to provide military assistance during the Benghazi attacks.

 FALSE: Rear Admiral Charles M. Gaouette was relieved of his command for attempting to provide military assistance during the Benghazi attacks.

 Just one hour after the seven-hour-long terrorist attacks upon the U.S. consulate in Benghazi began, our commander-in-chief, vice president, secretary of defense and their national security team gathered together in the Oval Office listening to phone calls from American defenders desperately under siege and watching real-time video of developments from a drone circling over the site.
 Yet they sent no military aid that might have intervened in time to save lives.